FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 [^11]: If your device has a micro SD card slot, you can expand storage size (LiveSYNC supports SD card for media files).
 Micro USB to USB memory stick (with OTG feature) is handy for copying media files from PC/Mac to tablet.

 !!! note
     You can try installing and using the LiveSYNC app also on models that are not officially supported.
-If the app is not visible in the store with a particular device, then that device is not supported (even unofficially).
+If the app is not visible in the store with a particular device, then that device is not supported (not even unofficially).
 If you use an unsupported device, performance may suffer and some features may not be available.

 ## Installing the Store Version